sharona1ex/Anomaly-Detection-in-NASA-Spacecraft-s-Time-Series-Data/README.md

 6. If this violation of $p$ doesn't happen after position $i$ then those residuals after position $i$ would be re-classified as nominal.

 ## Evaluation of model
 The model is evaluated using $F_{0.5}-score$.
-This metric is the weighted harmonic average of precision and recall.
+This metric is puts more weightage on precision and less weightage on recall.
 The model in repo is tuned to achieve `precision=0.86` and `recall=0.81`

 $F_{0.5} = \large{\frac{((1 + \beta^2) * Precision * Recall)}{(\beta^2 * Precision + Recall)}}$